NotFraagaa/Fraga-Bo2/README.md

 Origins

-    Box set to gen 2
+    Box can be set with /firstbox (1 for gen2 / 2 for gen3)
     Wunderfizz set to gen 4
     Animated pap camo
+    Panzer tracker
+    Templars tracker
+    Tank tracker

 ## Splits